WassimTenachi/PhySO/docs/source/class_sr/doc_class_sr_getting_started.md

 $^*$DA = Dimensional Analysis

+Users are encouraged to edit configurations (they can be found in: [physo/config/](https://github.com/WassimTenachi/PhySO/tree/main/physo/config)).
 By default, `config0b` is used, however it is recommended to follow the upper recommendations for doing science.

 __Class SR side notes__: